Billing Software Tracks Clients. OnTheClock Tracks Staff.

 - Are you already running QuickBooks for the books?
 Point to QuickBooks Time.

 Your answer points to your pick.
-The right time clock removes the friction from the problem you hit most.
+The right time clock removes the friction from the problem you run into most often.
 When that friction disappears, the rest of payroll gets easier.

 What Is Time Clock Software?

-Time clock software is a digital tool that records when employees start and stop work, then totals those hours for payroll.
-Staff clock in and out on a web browser, a phone, or a shared tablet, and the system keeps a running, time-stamped record.
+Time clock software is a digital tool that records when employees start and stop work and then totals those hours for payroll.
+Staff clock in and out via a web browser, phone, or shared tablet, and the system keeps a running, time-stamped record.

 For a law firm, it replaces paper time sheets and honor-system spreadsheets for hourly staff.
-The software calculates overtime, tracks paid time off, and hands clean totals to payroll.
+The software calculates overtime, tracks PTO, and hands clean totals to payroll.
 The point is simple: accurate hours, less manual work, and a record you can defend.

 Who Needs Time Clock Software in a Law Firm?

-Solo attorneys with no hourly staff can skip it.
+Only attorneys without hourly staff can skip it.
 Once you have a few people clocking in and out, though, the math changes.
 A handful of missed punches a month adds up to real money and real risk.
 If you're tracking hours on paper or trusting memory, you're the audience.

 Why Law Firms Rely on Time Clock Software